armory/docs/content/en/plugins/pipelines-as-code/install/armory-cd.md

 {{< tabpane text=true right=true  >}}
 {{% tab header="spinnaker-kustomize-patches"  %}}
 The Dinghy service is already enabled in the `armory/features/pipelines-as-code/features.yml` file, so you only need to modify your Kustomization recipe.
-In the `components` section of your `kustomization.yml` file, add an entry for Pipelines-as-Code:
+Add an entry for Pipelines-as-Code in the `components` section of your `kustomization.yml` file:

 ```yaml
 components: